Voting starts in March for the Drupal Association Board election.

 Features & Modules

-The MailChimp core module provides all of the API integration functionality, and the ability to add your MailChimp API key and set a few settings.
+The MailChimp core module provides all of the API integration functionality, and the ability to add your MailChimp API key and configure a few options.
 Unless you are writing your own functionality with MailChimp, it doesn't do much alone.
 The other features are broken out into the following sub-modules: